psevestre/openid-fapi/FAPI_2_0_Attacker_Model.md

     data integrity and confidentiality are ensured.
 The correct public keys are used to establish connections and private keys are not known to attackers (except for explicitly compromised parties).
-    Exceptions are A6 and A9, where an attacker compromises a TLS terminating endpoint.
   * **JWKS:** Where applicable, key distribution mechanisms work as intended, i.e., encryption and signature verification keys of uncompromised parties are retrieved from the correct endpoints.
-  * **Browsers and Endpoints:** Except for A4a and A4b, devices and browsers used by resource owners are not compromised.
+  * **Browsers and Endpoints:** Devices and browsers used by resource owners are considered not compromised.
 Other endpoints not controlled by an attacker behave according to the protocol.